ayush-bisht/NLP/P1/P1 Sol/README.md

 Make sure the file paths of the test and the train dataset are in accordance with the drive which is mounted.

-Currently the every file, train and test datasets as well as the output files will be stored in the following directory:
+The train and test datasets are present and, the output files will be saved in the following directory:

 `
 file_dir = '/content/drive/My Drive/nlp_dataset/'